tinymce/tinymce/readme.md

 Bundle themes and plugins into a single file
 ---------------------------------------------
-`grunt bundle --themes=modern --plugins=table,paste`
+`grunt bundle --themes=silver --plugins=table,paste`

-Minifies the core, adds the modern theme and adds the table and paste plugin into tinymce.min.js.
+Minifies the core, adds the silver theme and adds the table and paste plugin into tinymce.min.js.

 Contributing to the TinyMCE project
 ------------------------------------